 Line Cook Job Description Frequently Asked Questions (FAQs)

-A culinary degree is nice to have, but is not necessary to find work as a cook.
-The restaurant kitchen is still a place where a person can learn most everything he or she needs through on-the-job training.
-Many chefs, in fact, prefer to train cooks themselves.
-A line cook that already knows the five mother sauces is a great addition to a restaurant team, but a cook who is eager to learn, who learns quickly, and who shows up on time when needed is priceless.
+Line cooks need restaurant experience.
+A culinary degree is nice to have, but it is not necessary to work as a line cook.
+The restaurant kitchen is a place where a person can learn most of everything that they need through on-the-job training.
+Many chefs, in fact, prefer to train line cooks themselves.
+A line cook that already knows the five mother sauces is nice, but a cook who is eager to learn, learns quickly, and shows up on time is priceless.

 Line cooks prepare food on a specific workstation in a restaurant kitchen.
 The various cook stations in a restaurant kitchen are called—in the industry—“the line.”
 So a line cook is a cook who works on “the line,” as opposed to prep cooks who focus on off-line preparation.
 Line cooks are typically responsible for ensuring that their station is stocked with all the necessary ingredients to cook their assigned dishes before service begins.

 They may be required to prepare items like sauces and garnishes themselves or coordinate with prep cooks to stock their station.
 During service, line cooks cook all the dishes that are ordered from their station.
 They are frequently identified by the station where they work.
 So the line cook responsible for all grilled items is the “grill cook,” and that cook would jump into action every time a steak or grilled item is ordered.
 At the end of a service, line cooks clean their stations.
 Throughout their shift, line cooks ensure that all food safety standards are followed.